Terms of Service

 Ownership.
 You retain all ownership of Your Content.
 We claim no ownership of it.

 Licence to us.
-You grant us a worldwide, non-exclusive, royalty-free licence to host, store, copy, transmit, display and process Your Content solely to provide, secure, maintain and improve the Service, and as set out in clause 11 and our Privacy Policy.
+You grant us a worldwide, non-exclusive, royalty-free licence to host, store, copy, transmit, display (to you and to people you authorise) and process Your Content solely to provide, secure, maintain and improve the Service, and as set out in clause 11 and our Privacy Policy.
+This licence exists only so that we can run the Service for you; it does not permit us to use Your Content for our own purposes.

 Service data.
 We collect and use technical and usage data (such as logs, device and performance data) to operate, secure, analyse and improve the Service.